laravel-notification-channels/authy/README.md

 - **Upgrading To `v2.x` From `v1.x`**

-  API implementation is 100% backword compatible, but sandbox API has been dropped since it's officially deprecated.
+  API implementation is 100% backward compatible, but sandbox API has been dropped since it's officially deprecated.
 Also note that PHP7 is now required.

 ## Changelog